zapier/visual-builder/docs/_partners/zap-templates.md

 ![Zap Template add action app](https://cdn.zapier.com/storage/photos/f23d74b8ceb233c51cf0b2c138473cdd.png)

 Now add the action step to your Zap.
 Select the action app, either from the popular apps list or from the search menu.

+> **Tip:** You can use Zapier integrations that are publicly available or that have applied to be launched publicly.

 ![Zap Template select action step](https://cdn.zapier.com/storage/photos/8dc73de8622e7fdde9e1da7286b96fd3.png)